ryanpierre/intro-to-csharp/Week 2/Challenge/02/README.md

 - Installs dependencies for our app *on the docker container*
 - Builds/Compiles the code *on the docker container* rather than our local machine

+If you've done this correctly, you should be able to build and run your docker image without the need to run dotnet publish :)

 ### Resources

 - [How networking on Docker works](https://pythonspeed.com/articles/docker-connection-refused/)